Flag: Railway flags

-Additionally, a railroad brakeman will typically carry a red flag to make his or her hand signals more visible to the engineer.
+Additionally, a railroad brakeman will typically carry a red flag to make their hand signals more visible to the engineer.
 Railway signals are a development of railway flags.

 Flagpoles

 A flagpole, flagmast, flagstaff, or staff can be a simple support made of wood or metal.
 If it is taller than can be easily reached to raise the flag, a cord is used, looping around a pulley at the top of the pole with the ends tied at the bottom.
 The flag is fixed to one lower end of the cord, and is then raised by pulling on the other end.
 The cord is then tightened and tied to the pole at the bottom.
 The pole is usually topped by a flat plate or ball called a "truck" (originally meant to keep a wooden pole from splitting) or a finial in a more complex shape.
 Very high flagpoles may require more complex support structures than a simple pole, such as a guyed mast.

 Dwajasthambam are flagpoles commonly found at the entrances of South Indian Hindu temples.